This is the authoritative reference for client-side error handling on

 exponentially.

 Retry.
 Yes.
-The Corvex Python and TypeScript SDKs retry
+The official OpenAI and Anthropic SDKs retry 429s

 Where to look.
 Dashboard → Usage → request rate per key.
-Adjust the
+To raise

 token_limited (429)

 Cause.
 The virtual key’s token-rate limit was exceeded (independent of the request-rate limit — both run in parallel).
 Remediation.
 Same asrate_limited.
-The Corvex SDKs surface this as
+The response code is

-(FR-079) so you can branch on the limit category.
+token_limited (not rate_limited), so you can branch on which limit was

 Retry.
 Yes, same retry policy as rate_limited.
 Honor